ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part1.md

 {% include image.html url="/images/posts/properties.png" description="Sets of the properties" %}

-Notice that substituting an `Employee` wherever the program is expecting a `Person` will work fine, since `Employee` has a superset of the properties of `Person`.
-But see the issue with `null`?
+Notice that substituting an `Employee` wherever the program is expecting a `Person` will work fine, since `Employee` has a superset of the properties of `Person`; but do you see the issue with `null`?
 This is why `null` fundamentally should not be modeled as the same type or a subtype.
 Having `null` be a subtype of all objects breaks the LSP because `null` does not possess _any_ properties, let alone a superset of properties.
-So when we access a property of an object that is actually `null`, it doesn't have that property; thus breaking the LSP and causing an NPE.
+So, when we access a property of an object that is actually `null`, it doesn't have that property; thus breaking the LSP and causing an NPE.

 ## The Solution

 The solution to this problem is, conceptually, very straight forward;  the type system has to keep track of which references are possibly `null` and which are not.
 If the type system knew which references were possibly `null`, then not checking if it were `null` before using it wouldn't just be bad practice and an NPE at runtime, but would become an error at compile time; which is exactly what we want.

-There are two ways that I know of that this can be implemented:  with a generic wrapper type which would denote a nullable reference, something like C#'s `Nullable<T>`, Scala's or Rust's `Option`, or Kotlin's `T?`, or with a type union of some type `T` with `Null`.
+There are two ways that I know of that this can be implemented:
+* A generic wrapper type which would denote a nullable reference, something like C#'s `Nullable<T>`, Scala's or Rust's `Option`, or Kotlin's `T?`
+* A type union of some type `T` with `Null`.
 This is how Typescript handles `null` and this is also planned for a future version of Scala and would look like `T | Null` which means `T` or `Null`.

-Remember before how I mentioned that `null` being modeled as a subtype of other types was due to a deficiency in the type systems of languages where that `null` is modeled that way?
+Earlier I mentioned that `null` being modeled as a subtype of other types was due to a deficiency in the type systems of languages where `null` is modeled that way?
 Well that deficiency is the lack of generics or union types.
 Without either one of these mechanisms, you can't create nullable versions of any existing type in the type system.

 ## Conclusion